vegaprotocol/documentation/docs/concepts/vega-chain/validator-scores-and-rewards.md

 These factors drive a number of individual scores which combine to form the overall score for each validator in the epoch.

 :::tip Query for data
-See each validator's rewards scores by [querying the API](../../api/rest/data-v2/trading-data-service-list-nodes).
+[API: List nodes](../../api/rest/data-v2/trading-data-service-list-nodes): See each validator's rewards scores.
 :::

 ## Raw validator score